Last updated: March 24, 2023

 A newer type of sauna is the infrared sauna which, as the name suggests, uses infrared waves as a way to heat up the body.

-These waves emit infrared energy, which is on a similar wavelength to the energy which the human body naturally emits, approximately 7 to 14 microns.
+These waves emit infrared energy, which is on a similar wavelength to the energy that the human body naturally emits, approximately 7 to 14 microns.

 Infrared targets the body rather than warming up an entire room.
 As a result, the average temperature in an infrared sauna is typically much lower than in a traditional sauna with a stove.

-Personally, I prefer using a traditional sauna rather than an infrared sauna, as the experience is quite different.
+Personally, I prefer using a traditional sauna rather than an infrared version, as the experience is quite different.
 But sweating you will do in both types of saunas.

 The typical temperature range in an infrared sauna is 80 to 130 degrees Fahrenheit (26 to 55 degrees Celsius).